dkargin/maxr/notes.md

 		- fix unit projection
 	- Update unit sizes according to this change 	OK
 	- Update loading process to support multiple 'data' folders.
 Yeah, that means proper modding support.
-1. Lua AI in screeps style
-	- make lua bindings for
-		- unit control
-		- access to unit's state
-		- map access
-	- save AI state from lua
-	- extend network API to get script updates from the player
-1. Get rid of XML and replace it by LUA definitions.
-LUA is beautifull while XML is ugly
-1. Slight rework for radars: separate direct vision and 'radar highlight' vision
-1. Fuel storage for all units.
-That was a brilliant idea from rumaxclub.
-1. Rework for heavy missiles:
-	Large missile launchers (mobile, ship, building) should launch a special cruise missile unit.
-This unit should have a limited fuel storage just for one turn of flight.
-This unit can be shot down by AA.
-Cruise missiles should be built separately.
-Missile launchers should be loaded separately.
-This ammunition is not direct-conversible.

 # Notable problems I've created #